dvirtz/slides/slides/ranges_23/corecpp.md

          | views::transform([](int i){ return i * i; });
 ```

-Note: the first version of this example now compiles and a range holding its elements by a shared_ptr is now indeed a view as well as concat.
+Note: the first version of this example now compiles and a range holding its elements by a shared_ptr is now indeed a view as well as `concat`.

 ---